CAD707/Autonomous-Plant-Watering-System/README.md

 Here is a map of all the top-level contents listed in the repository:

 1. /Images - Here is where the image files for this readme are.
-2. /Modules - Here is the place where the code is divided into segments, for better understanding.
-3. /src - Here is where you can see all the coding stuff (.ino).
+2. /src - Here is where you can see all the coding stuff (.ino).
-4. /README.md - Here is the file you're reading now!
+3. /README.md - Here is the file you're reading now!

 # Requirements and Materials